The Endocannabinoid System and how it has a fundamental role in our body’s health and maintenance systems.

 Dosage indications, mode of delivery and metabolism of phytocannabinoids

 The World Health Organisation (WHO), Cannabidiol critical review report in 20185 quotes well-tolerated oral dosages in scientific studies between 100-800mg of CBD per day in humans.
 Doses of 200-300mg per day in adult studies of epilepsy, reported markedly reduced seizures compared to the placebo group, with doses of 100mg per day not showing marked improvement in seizure frequency.
 Doses of up to 20mg/Kg/day were safely administered to children aged 4-10 years with Dravet Syndrome6b, a rare form of childhood epilepsy.
 Studies into reducing positive symptoms of schizophrenia have indicated that doses of 1000mg/day were effective.
 In adults, low initial doses would be recommended at 5mg/Kg/day (for a 70Kg person, this would equate to 350mg/day or 1.75ml of our 20% CBD product per day).
-A medium dose would be 10mg/Kg/day (approximately 3.5ml of 20% CBD product per day) and high dose would be 20mg/Kg/day (7ml of 20% CBD product per day).
+A medium dose would be 10mg/Kg/day (approximately 3.5ml of 20% CBD product per day) and a high dose would be 20mg/Kg/day (7ml of 20% CBD product per day).

 Comprehensive reviews of the safety and adverse effects of CBD, conducted in 2011 and 2017 showed that even chronic use at doses of up to 1.5g/day was safe and well-tolerated with no adverse effects abuse potential or addictive traits.